-We cast the single-view modeling problem as a constrained variational optimization problem.
-Building upon previous work in hierarchical surface modeling [16, 6, 17], the scene is modeled as a piecewise continuous surface represented on a quad-tree-based adaptive grid and is computed using a novel hierarchical transformation technique.
+We cast the single-view modelling problem as a constrained variational optimization problem.
+Building upon previous work in hierarchical surface modelling,^{1-} 3 the scene is modeled as a piecewise continuous surface represented on a quad-tree-based adaptive grid and is computed using a novel hierarchical transformation technique.
 The advantages of our approach are: